How to Avoid Phishing Scams and Fake Emails

 There’s the wealthy prince offering a six-figure reward in exchange for a small donation.
 There’s the prospective “business partner” with abominable grammar looking for you to just hand over your routing and checking account info.
 Perhaps it’s a sender with an email address that looks like they literally pressed their hand on the keyboard and vigorously swiped across it, asking you, their “dear friend,” to provide them with your social security number so they can appoint you as their primary beneficiary in the event they kick the bucket.

-It would take a lapse in judgement of epic proportions to fall for such shenanigans in 2017.
-Cyber criminals looking to prey on your gullibility, however, are much more clever than that these days.
+It would take a lapse in judgment of epic proportions to fall for such shenanigans in 2019.
+Cybercriminals looking to prey on your gullibility, however, are much more clever than that these days.

 The shift from that approach is a fairly simple one: No longer is the objective to pretend to be some wealthy benefactor you don’t know.
 Instead, the danger comes from the sender pretending to be someone you trust.
 It could be “HR” looking to verify a few things with you or a “support staff member” from your credit card company “making sure you’re protected.”
 It could be “Dropbox” or “Google Drive” sending you to a log-in screen that isn’t what it appears to be.